RedisLabs/redislabs-docs/content/modules/redisgears/jvm/classes/gearsbuilder/localaccumulateby.md

 The `localAccumulateBy` function is similar to [`accumulateBy`]({{<relref "/modules/redisgears/jvm/classes/gearsbuilder/accumulateby">}}), except it performs the operation locally on each shard without moving data between shards.

-On each shard, iterates through the records in the pipe, groups them based on the provided extractor, and then reduces each group to a single record per group with the accumulator function.
+On each shard, it iterates through the records in the pipe, groups them based on the provided extractor, and then reduces each group to a single record per group with the accumulator function.

 The initial value of the accumulator is null.